 Guest post by Arnaud Vaganay (Meta-Lab)

-This post is the second of two dedicated to the reproducible interpretation of empirical results in the social sciences.
+This post is the first of two dedicated to the reproducible interpretation of empirical results in the social sciences.
+Read part 2 here.